pub struct OutputPin { /* private fields */ }Expand description

 pub fn is_set_low(&self) -> bool

-if the pin’s output state is set to Low
+Returns true if the pin’s output state is set to Low.

 sourcepub fn is_set_high(&self) -> bool